harshitnub077/Cognify/README.md

-# Cognify is the new change.
+# Cognify is the new change